zellerlab/ZellerLab.github.io/team/_posts/2021-06-15-torka-daniel.md

 github:
 ---

 Daniel Torka was an Intern in the lab between 2020-07-15 and 2020-11-30 and joined again for his MSc thesis project performed between 2021-06-15 and 2022-03-31.
-Afterwards he did his PhD with Maria Zimmermann-Kogadeeva at EMBL.
+Afterwards he continued to work at EMBL as a PhD student with Maria Zimmermann-Kogadeeva.